sealvault/sealvault/website/src/blog/posts/2023/04/token-transfer-tla.md

    transactions,
 1. [Permit2](http://localhost:8000/dev-docs/design/token-transfer-traces/#permit2)
 transactions,
-1. and most importantly a transaction that calls an unknown method.
+1. and most importantly a transaction that calls an unknown method of an unknown contract.

-An unknown method call can lead to a token transfer if a contract was approved as spender for the token.
+An unknown transaction call can lead to a token transfer if a contract was approved as spender for the token.
 Each transaction type also has a corresponding meta transaction when the transaction is submitted by a relayer, so that makes ten types of transactions in total.
 Signers can be the token owner, an approved spender EOA or any address.
 Any address can be the signer to transfer a token if a contract address was approved as spender for the token.

 The valid actions in the system are specified as either submitting a transaction or emitting a token approval or a token transfer event: